-The 2 microphone inputs are completely separate from the 4 channels that are great not only for the microphone capabilities but also these can be used for any line input that actually gives the controller a total of 6 channels to work with.
-Plus, the dual USB is useful for either playing a back-to-back tag-team set with partner DJ or seamlessly switching off to the next DJ.
+The 2 microphone inputs are completely separate from the 4 channels that are great not only for the microphone capabilities but also can be used for any line input that actually gives the controller a total of 6 channels to work with.
+Plus, the dual USB is useful for either playing a back-to-back tag-team set with a partner DJ or seamlessly switching off to the next DJ.
 When the next DJ gets to the club, all he has to do is plug in his PC and could take over each deck with a push of a button.
 Critical song info displayed on the platters is also a very helpful feature for all DJs.

 The displays are clear and bright with good viewing angles from in front of the controller.
 Traveling with this controller is easy; thanks to rolling bars.
 There’s metal all over the controller that makes it absolutely solid.
 Although the controller is portable there’s plenty of room to comfortably use the controls.

-One of the downside that this controller has is the crossfader.
+One of the downsides that this controller has is the crossfader.
 Though it has a good feel and sharp cutting the actual cutting distance is a little bit long for most professional DJs likings.
 It useable for general club work but those who really like to get down on cuts will be a little disappointed.

 If you can afford more, check out the best DJ controllers in the market.